whitedark9/medical-notes/src/pages/bloc/paediatry/infection/dhf.md

 3. **Urine Output**:

    - Monitor **hourly urine output**:
-     - Target: ≥0.5–1 mL/kg/hour for adults and ≥1 mL/kg/hour for children.
+     - Target: `≥0.5–1 mL/kg/hour for adults` and `≥1 mL/kg/hour for children`.
    - Use a **urinary catheter** if necessary to ensure accurate measurement.

 4. **Hematocrit Monitoring**: